McDonald's India cuts salt, calories in burgers and fries

 Some analysts think this is the chain's way of getting out ahead of a looming burger war in India.

-In its bigger markets like the United States, McDonald's is losing customers to chains like Panera Bread (PNRA.O) or Chipotle Mexican Grill (CMG.N), which are seen as selling food with fresher ingredients.
+In its bigger markets like the United States, McDonald's is losing customers to chains like Panera Bread or Chipotle Mexican Grill, which are seen as selling food with fresher ingredients.

 That was part of the reason behind an abrupt management change at McDonald's last month, when CEO Don Thompson left after three years on the job.